-What were able to dig up is that Trello has been completely reliable and has an uptime of 100% over the last 2 years.
+What was able to dig up is that Trello has been completely reliable and has an uptime of 100% over the last 2 years.
 There were no downs in service from that aspect we concluded that it is solid as a rock.

 However, when we used it in offline mode and got it back online, not everything synced up quite in its place and he feel that offline reliability could use some touch-up.